CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Acknowledgments

 \section{Acknowledgments}

-The organizers would like to thank the whole ISBI 2019 team, especially Ivana Isgum and Tom Vercauteren in the challenge committee for their guidance and support.
-We express gratitude to all authors and supporting organizations of the grand-challenge.org platform for hosting our challenge.
-We thank Esranur Kazaz, Umut Baran Ekinci, Ece Köse, Fabian Isensee, David Völgyes, and Javier Coronel for their contributions.
+The organizers would like to thank Ivana Isgum and Tom Vercauteren in the challenge committee of ISBI 2019 for their guidance and support.
+We express our gratitude to supporting organizations of the grand-challenge.org platform.
+We thank Umut Baran Ekinci, Ece Köse, Fabian Isensee, David Völgyes, and Javier Coronel for their contributions.
 Last but not least, our special thanks go to Ludmila~I.~Kuncheva for her valuable contributions.

 This work is supported by Scientific and Technological Research Council of Turkey (TUBITAK) ARDEB-EEEAG under grant number 116E133 and TUBITAK BIDEB-2214 International Doctoral Research Fellowship Programme.
 The work of P. Ernst, S. Chatterjee, O. Speck and, A. Nürnberger was conducted within the context of the International Graduate School MEMoRIAL at OvGU Magdeburg, Germany, supported by ESF (project no. ZS/2016/08/80646).
-The work of S. Aslan within the context of Ca' Foscari University of Venice is supported by The Scientific and Technological Research Council of Turkey under TUBITAK BIDEB-2219 grant no 1059B191701102.
+The work of S. Aslan within the context of Ca' Foscari University of Venice is supported by under TUBITAK BIDEB-2219 grant no 1059B191701102.

 \biboptions{authoryear}